 The hotel oozes history—thanks to the careful preservation of the original architecture of caves and their restoration that paid respect to the local cultural heritage.
 The sassi were renovated using traditional, local tools and construction materials.

 The chic monastic

-Facing the dramatic backdrop of the Park of the Murgia and its Byzantine church domes and rooftops, eighteen rooms of the hotel are as hidden under powerful archways as they are open and full of light.
-Each is entirely unique and full of rustic character.
+Facing the dramatic backdrop of the Park of the Murgia and its Byzantine church domes and rooftops, the eighteen rooms of the hotel are full of rustic character.

 Furniture is kept to a bare minimum.
 Cobblestone floors, candles, wrought iron beds draped in antique linens that seem to be pulled straight from an ancient trousseau are contrasted and complemented by minimalist contemporary amenities—such as designer showers and egg-shaped baths.